manpen/nemo-eva/README.md

 ## Reproducibility

 Many measures have been take to make the experiments reproducible:
-* docker images make sure that all dependencies can be met and their versions are consistent
+* Docker images make sure that all dependencies can be met and their versions are consistent.
-* the analyzed networks are publicly accessible via the [Network Repository](http://networkrepository.com).
+* The analyzed networks are publicly accessible via the [Network Repository](http://networkrepository.com).
 * Intermediate results are published in this repo in [paper-data](paper-data).
   * Tests ensure that those results can be reproduced from scratch.
   * The results can be used to run custom classification experiments easily.